 The ELD mandate — initially implemented in December of 2017 — required all drivers to electronically track their Hours of Service (HOS) with a digital recording device, synced up to their truck’s engine.

-While this has resulted in greater HOS compliance, it also has also decreased driver flexibility, making it more difficult for carriers to operate efficiently in certain scenarios.
+While ELDs result in greater HOS compliance, it also also decreased driver flexibility, making it more difficult for carriers to operate efficiently in certain scenarios.

-To help offset some of these compliance challenges, industry advocates (including UPS) worked together and pushed for some commonsense changes to the existing rule.
+To help offset some of these compliance challenges, industry advocates worked together and pushed for some commonsense changes to the existing rule.

 The FMCSA Approved Changes to HOS Regulations

-In the fall of 2019, the proposed HOS changes began the slow, methodical journey of the federal rulemaking process with the FMCSA (aka the Federal Motor Carrier Safety Administration, which is part of the U.S. Department of Transportation and oversees HOS regulations).
+In the fall of 2019, the proposed Hours of Service changes began the slow, methodical journey of the federal rulemaking process with the FMCSA (aka the Federal Motor Carrier Safety Administration, which is part of the U.S. Department of Transportation and oversees HOS regulations).

-In mid-May, I received great news — the FMCSA approved all the proposed changes, and on June 1st, 2020, published them to the federal register.
-This was faster than most anticipated; I expected a final decision in Q3 at the earliest.
+The FMCSA approved all the proposed changes and on June 1, 2020, published them to the federal register.

-Though these changes will not have a monumental impact, there are no small victories in D.C., these new regulations will help improve the quality of life for many drivers*.
+Though these changes have not had a monumental impact, there are no small victories in D.C., these new regulations are helping improve the quality of life for many drivers*.

-When Will the New HOS Rules Go into Effect?
+When Did the New HOS Rules Go Into Effect?

 It takes 120 days from the time a regulatory change is signed into the federal register to when it goes into effect.

-These HOS changes were signed into the federal register on June 1st, and will go into effect on September 29th, 2020.
-Until then, carriers should continue to go by the current HOS rules.
+These HOS changes were signed into the federal register on June 1, 2020 and went into effect on September 29, 2020.

-4 Upcoming Changes to the HOS Final Rule
+4 Elements of the Current HOS Final Rule

 The new, final rule for driver HOS addresses four key areas in which industry advocates requested changes.